INTERNET ACCESS FOR VISITORS

 Ngong Ping 360 cable car terminals at Tung Chung and Ngong Ping and throughout Ngong Ping Village.

-Some hotels provide complimentary in-room wireless internet access for guests.
+An increasing number of hotels provide complimentary in-room wireless internet access for guests.

 PRE - PAID WI-FI INTERNET ACCESS